asantos00/website/content/blog/ok-tdd-sounds-great-but.md

 published: false
 ---

-After reading my last [blog post - Yes, tdd does apply to your usecase](https://alexandrempsantos.com/yes-tdd-does-apply-to-your-usecase/), my friend [Ruskin](https://twitter.com/jonnyparris) gave me very interesting feedback.
+After reading my last post, [Yes, tdd does apply to your usecase](https://alexandrempsantos.com/yes-tdd-does-apply-to-your-usecase/), my friend [Ruskin](https://twitter.com/jonnyparris) gave me very interesting feedback.

-He pointed out some existing flaws of my proposed solution.
-This was great, I don't believe in software as something individual and done once and forgot forever.
+He pointed out some existing flaws of my proposed solution, and this was great.
+I don't believe in software as something individual and done once and forgot forever.
 Or at least that was never how it worked for me on the real world.

-I got so intrigued about the feedback I just got that I had this dilema: "Should I edit the last post?"
+I got so intrigued about the feedback that I had the dilema: _Should I edit the last post?_

 Instead of editing my last blog post, which would mean losing the initial thoughts and how to improve on them, I've decided to write this one.

 # What feedback did I got?

-- Some common myths are listed but it does not explain why I believe they're wrong.
+- Some **common myths about TDD** were listed but it does not explain why I believe they're wrong.

 - In order to go completely _interface first_.
-I should have done the flow differently
+I should have done the flow differently (I'll explain it later)

 # Debunking the myths

-These were some common TDD myths I've presented last post:
+These were some common TDD thoughts that came to my mind everytime I tried TDD before reading the book:

-- I can't write **all the tests upfront**, that's impossible
+- I **can't** write all the tests upfront, that's impossible
-- I can write the tests afterwards and still **not be biased**, it is the same thing, right?
+- I **can** write the tests afterwards and still **not be biased**, it is pretty much the same thing, right?

-It is true, I've finished the post without clearly explaining why **they're both wrong**, or at least not explicitly.
+I've finished my last post without clearly explaining, at least explicitly, why **they're both wrong**.

 That is what we're here for.